ArmanKhanTech/DailyDoze/README.md

   <h3 align="center">DailyDoze</h3>

   <p align="center">
-    An android app that lets you co-relate your daily diet with sleep and weight & helps you improve it.
+    An android app that lets you co-relate your daily diet with sleep & weight & helps you improve it.
     <br />
     <a href="https://github.com/ArmanKhanTech/DailyDoze"><strong>Explore the docs »</strong></a>
     <br />